- 14 Maximum group size

 The adventure will explore from the 8th century BC when the Greeks headed West and founded their first Italian colony at Cumae to the 1st century AD when Vesuvius destroyed the port towns of Herculaneum and Pompeii at the height of their prosperity.
 It won’t take long before this hidden world comes alive in a way that it never could from the confines of a classroom.

-Moving along the pretty Amalfi coastline there will be a visit to Capri where Rupert will explain the gory history of Tiberius and show the very wall from which he would throw the unlucky subjects who displeased him.
+Moving along the pretty Amalfi coastline there will be a visit to Capri where you will learn about the gory history of Tiberius and show the very wall from which he would throw the unlucky subjects who displeased him.
 We have purposely chosen small and unfussy family-friendly hotels where there is space for children to run around and burn off energy and the staff are well rehearsed in creating delicious meals to be enjoyed by all ages.

-What makes a trip like this such a success is Rupert’s many years of experience both as a Classicist and teacher.
-He knows how to make each day fun and engaging as well as informative.
-Getting this balance right is essential when travelling with children and Rupert knows when it’s time to leave the kids to run around and play games and how to keep them gripped when recounting tales of love and war in ancient Greece and Rome.
+Each day has been created to be fun and engaging as well as informative.
+Getting this balance right is essential when travelling with children and we know when it’s time to leave the kids to run around and play games and how to keep them gripped when recounting tales of love and war in ancient Greece and Rome.